2. Pearl Harbor Tour FAQs

 Tour companies do not provide refunds if the Navy boats do not take guests to the Arizona Memorial.
 It is out of the control of tour companies.

-Sometimes, during closures that are not related to wind or boat maintenance, the boats will go near the memorial, but not board the memorial. in these cases, guests may still board boats to the memorial and float past it.
-They will also be able to see battleship’s remnants.
+Sometimes, during closures that are not related to wind or boat maintenance, the boats will go near the memorial, but not board the memorial.
+In these cases, guests may still board boats to the memorial and float past it.
+They will also be able to see the battleship’s remnants.
 But they won’t be able to disembark the boats and walk on the memorial.
 Since there is no extra fee for the boat ride, there are no refunds if this happens.
 Existing cancellation policies apply.

 Many people will look at the cost of the inter-island tours and think that it is cheaper to book their own flights.
 It may be cheaper, but there are some important advantages to booking an inter-island tour package.